-Overall two EDCs forecast a rate increase and two forecast a rate decrease in the average residential bill for the upcoming June to May period.
-Specifically, PSE&G forecasts a bill increase of 3.1%; ACE forecasts a bill increase of 0.2%; JCP&L forecasts a bill decrease of 0.7%; and RECO forecasts a bill decrease of 0.4%.
-Beyond the differences between the new and expiring contracts, the bill impacts were affected by changes in the rate allocation factors used to convert the winning Auction prices to residential rates.
-These factors changed due to increase peak usage by residential customers which, in turn, allocates more cost to those customers.
+In sum, all EDCs forecast a small rate decrease in the average residential bill for the upcoming June to May period.
+Specifically, PSE&G forecasts a bill decrease of 2.8%; ACE forecasts a bill decrease of 1.9%; JCP&L forecasts a bill decrease of 1.1%; and RECO forecasts a bill decrease of 2.4%.